Register your Bike Friday

 Your New Bike Friday comes with a Limited 10 Year Warranty.

-You should have a sticker like this on your new Bike Friday with a hand written Frame number (with the launch of our new website the QR code might not link properly.
-We will update it as soon as we can).
+You should have a sticker like this on your new Bike Friday with a hand written Frame number.
 The “serial number” and “frame number” are the same thing.
 The number on the sticker should match the number on your bike.

 If you don’t have a sticker you should be able to locate your frame # on the bike in the following locations: